webclinic017/TradeIntelli-AI/README.md

 ## Todo:
-2. Zoomin and Out
+1. Zoom in and Out
-3. Improve UI
-4. allow DI with indicators
+2. allow DI with indicators
-5. add unit tests
+3. add unit tests
-6. add react to docker
+4. add react to docker